phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.jktebop.md

 See also:
 * [phoebe.frontend.bundle.Bundle.references](phoebe.frontend.bundle.Bundle.references.md)

-According to jktebop's website:

-    JKTEBOP models the two components as biaxial spheroids for the calculation of the reflection and ellipsoidal effects, and as spheres for the eclipse shapes.
+According to jktebop's website: "jktebop models the two components as biaxial spheroids for the calculation of the reflection and ellipsoidal effects, and as spheres for the eclipse shapes."

-Note that the wrapper around jktebop only uses its forward model.
-`jktebop` also includes its own fitting methods, including bootstrapping.
+Note that the wrapper around jktebop only uses its forward model. jktebop also includes its own fitting methods, including bootstrapping.
 Those capabilities cannot be accessed from PHOEBE.

 The following parameters are "exported/translated" when using the jktebop